Spectral Augmentation for Self-Supervised Learning on Graphs: Introduction

 A typical GCL method works by creating augmented views of the input graph and learning representations by contrasting related graph objects against unrelated ones.
 Different contrastive objects are studied on graphs, such as node-node~\citep{Zhu:2020vf, 10.1145/3442381.3449802, peng2020graph}, node-(sub)graph~\citep{velickovic2018deep, hassani2020contrastive, sun2019infograph} and graph-graph~\citep{bielak2021graph, thakoor2021bootstrapped, suresh2021adversarial} contrastive pairs.
 The goal of GCL is to capture graph invariance by maximizing the congruence between node or graph representations in augmented views.
 This makes graph augmentation one of the most critical designs in GCL, as it determines the effectiveness of the contrastive objective.
 However, despite that various GCL methods have been proposed, it remains a mystery about \textit{what graph invariance GCL should capture.}

-Unlike images, which can be augmented to naturally highlight the main subject from the background, it is less obvious to design the most effective graph augmentation due to the complicated topology structure of diverse nature in different graphs (e.g., citation networks~\citep{sen2008collective}, social networks~\citep{Morris+2020}, chemical and biomedical molecules~\citep{DBLP:journals/corr/abs-2104-04883, hu2020pretraining}).
-We argue that \textit{structural invariance} preserving essential graph structural properties should be captured by GCL, where the augmentation focuses on perturbing edges leading to large changes in structural properties; and by maximizing the congruence across the resulting views, information about sensitive or friable structures will be minimized in the learned representations.
+Unlike images, which can be augmented to naturally highlight the main subject from the background, it is less obvious to design the most effective graph augmentation due to the complicated topology structure of diverse nature in different graphs (e.g., citation networks~\citep{sen2008collective}, social networks~\citep{Morris+2020}, chemical and biomedical molecules~\citep{DBLP:journals/corr/abs-2104-04883, hu2020pretraining}), as discussed in the survey~\citep{ding2022data}.
+We argue that an ideal GCL encoder should preserve \textit{structural invariance}, and an effective augmentation focuses on perturbing edges leading to large changes in structural properties; and by maximizing the congruence across the resulting views, information about sensitive or friable structures will be minimized in the learned representations.

-Most existing works perform topology augmentations in a uniformly random manner in the spatial domain of graphs~\citep{Zhu:2020vf, thakoor2021bootstrapped}, which achieves a certain level of empirical success, but is far from optimal: recent studies show that perturbations on different edges post \textit{unequal} influence on the structural properties~\citep{entezari2020all, chang2021not} while the uniformly random edge perturbation ignores such differences.
+Most existing works perform topology augmentations in a uniformly random manner~\citep{Zhu:2020vf, thakoor2021bootstrapped}, which achieves a certain level of empirical success, but is far from optimal: recent studies show that perturbations on different edges post \textit{unequal} influence on the structural properties~\citep{entezari2020all, chang2021not} while the uniformly random edge perturbation ignores such differences.
 Such a discrepancy suggests an opportunity to improve the common uniform augmentation by considering structural properties to better capture structural invariance.
-Since graph spectrum summarizes many important structural properties~\citep{chung1997spectral}, we propose to preserve \textit{spectral invariance} as a proxy of structural invariance, which refers to the spectral components that are invariant to small edge perturbations.
+Since graph spectrum summarizes many important structural properties~\citep{chung1997spectral}, we propose to preserve \textit{spectral invariance} as a proxy of structural invariance, which refers to the invariance of the encoder's output to perturbations on edges that cause large changes on the graph spectrum.